chrjl/jsonresume--react-generator/docs/components-rendering.md

 Accept "anything that can be rendered" (`PropTypes.node`) as props and format using CSS modules.

-- [x] `HorizontalList`: navbar style horizontal list from array of nodes
+- [x] `HorizontalList`: flex container with internal separators, capable of line wrapping.
+Generated from from array of nodes.

   ```js
   HorizontalList.propTypes = {